Gallipoli: World War I: Gallipoli campaign (1914–1918)

 On the Allied side, one of the promoters of the expedition was Britain's First Lord of the Admiralty, Winston Churchill, whose bullish optimism caused damage to his reputation that took years to repair.

 Prior to the Allied landings in April 1915, the Ottoman Empire deported Greek residents from Gallipoli and the surrounding region and from the islands in the sea of Marmara, to the interior where they were at the mercy of hostile Turks.
 The Greeks had little time to pack and the Ottoman authorities permitted them to take only some bedding and the rest was handed over to the Government.
 The Turks then plundered the houses and properties.
 A testimony of a deportee described how the deportees were forced onto crowded steamers, standing-room only, then on disembarking, men of military age were removed (for forced labour in the labour battalions of the Ottoman army).

 The Metropolitan bishop of Gallipoli wrote on 17 July 1915 that the extermination of the Christian refugees was methodical.
 He also mentions that "The Turks, like beasts of prey, immediately plundered all the Christians' property and carried it off.
 The inhabitants and refugees of my district are entirely without shelter, awaiting to be sent no one knows where ...".
 Many Greeks died from hunger and there were frequent cases of rape of women and young girls, as well as their forced conversion to Islam.
 In some cases, Muhacirs appeared in the villages even before the Greek inhabitants were deported and stoned the houses and threatened the inhabitants that they would kill them if they did not leave.

 Greco-Turkish War (1919–1922)

 Greek troops occupied Gallipoli on 4 August 1920 during the Greco-Turkish War of 1919–22, considered part of the Turkish War of Independence.
 After the Armistice of Mudros of 30 October 1918 it became a Greek prefecture centre as Kallipolis.
 However, Greece was forced to cede Eastern Thrace after the Armistice of Mudanya of October 1922.
 Gallipoli was briefly handed over to British troops on 20 October 1922, but finally returned to Turkish rule on 26 November 1922.

+White Russian exiles (1920-1923)

-In 1920, after the defeat of the Russian White army of General Pyotr Wrangel, a significant number of émigré soldiers and their families evacuated to Gallipoli from the Crimean Peninsula.
-From there, many went to European countries, such as Yugoslavia, where they found refuge.
+In November 1920, after the defeat of the Russian White army of General Pyotr Wrangel, Wrangel's fleet evacuated a significant number of émigré soldiers and their families to Constantinople from the Crimean Peninsula in over 130 vessels; 26,590 of the refugees transferred to Gallipoli.

+The "Gallipoli internment" involved a camp near the city of Gelibolu, occupied from November 1920 until May 1922.
+From Gallipoli, many White Russian officers and men dispersed westward to places such as Yugoslavia, Brazil and Bulgaria, where they found refuge.

 There are now many cemeteries and war memorials on the Gallipoli peninsula.